Photo by Aaron Burden on Unsplash

 What CheckApp does

-CheckApp is the composition.
+CheckApp is that pipeline.

 npm install -g checkapp